Miranda rights (also known as Miranda warnings) inform a criminal suspect of two fundamental rights:

 Invoking the Right to Remain Silent and Police Protocol

-Law enforcement officers must inform suspects of their Miranda rights to remain silent and to have an attorney present.
-As long as the suspect understood these rights as explained, statements made in subsequent interrogation may be admissible as evidence against the suspect if he or she did not clearly invoke the right to remain silent or the right to an attorney.
+Law enforcement officers must inform suspects of their Miranda rights.
+If a suspect understands these rights, any statements they make may come back to bite them.
+In criminal law, any suspect's statement made in a subsequent interrogation may be used in their court case.
+The statements are admissible as evidence against the suspect if they did not clearly invoke the right to remain silent or the right to an attorney.

-Practically speaking, this means that if police read a suspect his or her Miranda rights, the suspect understands (and even remains silent for a period), police may continue or later attempt to interrogate the suspect.
-The Fifth Amendment will not prevent statements made after a period of silence from being used as evidence, unless the suspect clearly communicated a desire to invoke the right to remain silent.
+Thus, if police read a suspect their Miranda rights, and the suspect understands their rights, police may continue or later attempt to interrogate the suspect.
+The Fifth Amendment will not prevent statements made after a period of silence from being used as evidence unless the suspect clearly communicated a desire to invoke the right to remain silent.

-Even when a suspect fails to properly invoke the right to remain silent, it must be established that the suspect waived the right in order for statements made during interrogation to be admissible as evidence against the suspect.
+Even when a suspect fails to invoke the right to remain silent properly, it must be established that the suspect waived the right in order for statements made during interrogation to be admissible as evidence against the suspect.
 However, this waiver does not need to be explicit.
-Suspects can waive their right to remain silent if they proceed to make voluntary statements after being informed of and understanding their Miranda rights.
+Suspects can waive their right to remain silent if they make voluntary statements after being informed of and understanding their Miranda rights.

-- That you're exercising your right to remain silent;
+- That you are exercising your right to remain silent

-- That you only want to speak with your attorney; or
+- That you only want to speak with your attorney

-- That you want to speak with your attorney first.
+- That you want to talk with your attorney first

-While there are no specific words required to invoke, the Supreme Court has held that an invocation is sufficient so long as "a reasonable police officer, in the circumstances, would understand the statement to be a request for an attorney."
+While no specific words are required to invoke the right, the Supreme Court has held that an invocation is sufficient so long as "a reasonable police officer, in the circumstances, would understand the statement to be a request for an attorney."